leotac/joypy/README.md

 Not sure what are the oldest supported versions.
 As long as you have somewhat recent versions, you should be fine.
-I haven't tested it with Python 2 -- it might work, probably not.

 Installation
 ------